jhardin101/CS2450Remote/journal.md

 9/17/2025: Subject: Design Patterns--Good book to read is "Design Patterns", aka the Gang of Four book.
 There is also Refactoring.guru, a website that compiles these design patterns.

 10/1/2025: Subject: RISC-V postludes-- I seem to make the common mistake of moving from a saved register to a0 AFTER I've alredy changed the saved registers in the postlude.
 Remember to do this BEFORE the postlude.

+10/13/2025: Subject: HTML/CSS-- It's been a long time since I've used HTML or CSS, so I need to get a refresher.
+I'm thinking of maybe watching a quick video then messing around with a copy of the youface website.